 5. Don’t Get Absolutely Smashed

-Look, we all love a good party, but having your wits about you in a foreign country is best, particularly in South Africa.
+As much as we all love a good party, it’s best to keep your wits about you in a foreign country, particularly in South Africa.
 Unfortunately, stumbling out of pubs and clubs at 4am makes you extremely vulnerable so try to be sober enough to get home safely.

 6. Can I Leave Things in My Car?

 TIP: If you do have to leave anything in the car, ensure they are out of sight such as under the seat or in the boot/trunk.
 Do this BEFORE getting to your new destination.
-If people see you moving things to your trunk then they know you have valuables and may break.
-Make any changes before driving to your next location.
+If people see you moving things to your trunk once you’ve parked, then they know you have valuables and may break in.

 7. To Backpack or Not to Backpack in Cape Town?